cristal-smac/ipd/README.md

 ## The Iterated Prisoner's dilemma
 see `prisonersdilemma.ipynb`

-We focus in this Jupyter Notebook on the famous Iterated Prisoner's Dilemma Game which is the iterated version of the prévious one.
+We focus in this Jupyter Notebook on the famous Iterated Prisoner's Dilemma Game which is the iterated version of the previous one.
 We show how to build a strategy and especially how to evaluate it.
 Several sets of objective strategies are provided

 ## Machine learning for the IPD
 see `ipd_machinelearning.ipynb`